 What is Rastafari?

-The Rastafari movement is a "messianic religio-political movement" 1 that began in the Jamaican slums in the 1920s and 30s.
-The most famous Rastafari is Bob Marley, whose reggae music gained the Jamaican movement international recognition.
+The Rastafari movement is a re ligon with deep political convictions, which began in the slums of Jamaica in the 1920s and 30s.
+African religious tradition has heavily influenced the culture of Rastafarianism and biblical themes have heavily influenced the religion's belief system.
+The most famous Rastafari is arguably Bob Marley, whose reggae music gained the Jamaican movement international recognition.
+(Learn more about Bob Marley here.)

-There is significant variation within the Rastafari movement and no formal organization.
-Some Rastafarians see Rasta more as a way of life than a religion.
-But uniting the diverse movement is belief in the divinity and/or messiahship of Ethiopian Emperor Haile Selassie I, the influence of Jamaican culture, resistance of oppression, and pride in African heritage.
+There is no formal, organized leadership in Rastafarianism, creating a wide variety of spiritual and moral variation within the religion.
+Some Rastafarians see Rasta more as a way of life, and others see it more as a religion.
+Nevertheless, uniting the diversity within the movement is belief in the divinity and/or messiahship of Ethiopian Emperor Haile Selassie I, the influence of Jamaican culture, resistance of oppression, and pride in African heritage.
+(See the history of Rastafarianism here.)

 - Date founded: